Landlord Tips & Tricks

 The law in the US does not allow a landlord to cut utility service to force a tenant to leave before the lease termination.
 The landlord must make the rented property available during the tenancy and keep it in the contractually agreed upon condition.

 This also regularly includes the provision of supply services such as electricity, water, or heating.
-The landlord may, therefore, not simply interrupt these services.
+The landlord may not, therefore, simply interrupt these services.

 5. Can’t Evict Tenants Before Lease Termination